Dana O'Connor

 - The municipal general election is March 10 with potential runoff on April 14.
 The last day of voter registration is Feb.
 9.

-Apopka’s three mayoral candidates addressed their visions for the city elected mayor, touching upon issues ranging from growth and infrastructure to utility hikes and even legal challenges as public officials, during the first debate of the 2026 municipal election cycle.
+Apopka’s three mayoral candidates addressed their visions for the city’s elected mayor during the first debate of the 2026 municipal election cycle, touching upon issues ranging from growth and infrastructure to utility hikes and even legal challenges as public officials.

 Orange County Commissioner Christine Moore, City Commissioner Nick Nesta and incumbent Mayor Bryan Nelson addressed a range of issues impacting the city, including infrastructure, affordable housing, and the impact of potential property tax reform state lawmakers are considering during the current legislative session.